NodeBE4/opinion/_posts/2022-06-27-EnclavedMicrostate.md

 > inspect (converb) ?? official ?Booming? he respectfully written
 > long life

-I'm not entirely sure on this, but it seems to be taken from the tail-end of some kind of administrative letter, written by an official named Booming (pronounced Baoming) declaring his involvement in some kind of inspection, and closing with wishing longevity upon the recipient.
+I'm not entirely sure on this, but it seems to be taken from the tail-end of some kind of administrative letter, written by an official named Booming (pronounced Baoming) declaring his involvement in some kind of inspection in a circuit of Zhejiang Province, and closing with wishing longevity upon the recipient.
 Unlike the other two texts I wasn't able to cross-reference my transliteration against an online one, so I can only assume this is some sort of archival document not otherwise digitised.